tahiri-lab/QSAR/paper/paper.md

 generated structures are then converted back into quantitative features through the *Descriptor Extraction* process, making them suitable for subsequent QSAR modeling.

-## Model Training and Optimization
+## Model training and optimization

 **qsarKit** supports six core models (\autoref{models}), including both regression and ensemble methods, tailored for QSAR analysis.
 This selection grants users the flexibility to choose the most appropriate model for their data and